Code Red (Monica album)

 Code Red is the eighth studio album by American singer Monica.
 It was released on December 18, 2015, by RCA Records and coincided with the twentieth release anniversary of her debut album Miss Thang (1995).
 For the project, Monica reteamed with her cousin Polow da Don, who had co-executive produced her previous album New Life (2012).
 The pair enlisted a variation of producers and songwriters to work with her, including Danja, DJ HardWork, Fatboi, KEYZBABY, Pop & Oak, and Timbaland – in addition to longtime collaborators such as performers Missy Elliott and Akon, and songwriters Crystal Nicole and Johntá Austin.

 Upon its release, Code Red received generally mixed reviews from most music critics.
 The album debuted at number 27 on the US Billboard 200 chart, selling 35,656 copies in its first week, becoming Monica's lowest-charting debut since her first album.
-Leading single "Just Right for Me", a collaboration with Lil Wayne reached number twelve on the Billboards Adult R&B Songs chart but failed to impact elsewhere, resulting in lackluster sales in general and the release of no further singles.
+Leading single "Just Right for Me," a collaboration with Lil Wayne reached number twelve on the US Billboard Adult R&B Songs chart but failed to impact elsewhere, resulting in lackluster sales in general and the release of no further singles.
 In support of the album, Monica embarked on her first solo concert tour in years, The Code Red Experience to promote Code Red.